New Study: Identity Theft More Prevalent Offline

 Whenever possible, cancel paper bills and account statements, and choose to receive electronic statements, like SEFCU eStatements.
-Monitor your SEFCU accounts daily with SEFCU OnLine so you can spot any fraudulent activity as soon as it occurs.
+Monitor your SEFCU accounts daily with SEFCU OnLine and SEFCU's Mobile app so you can spot any fraudulent activity as soon as it occurs.
 Don’t share highly sensitive information, such as account numbers and PINs, with family or friends, and be sure to shred any personal paper records you may have.

 While there is no guarantee that you will avoid becoming a victim of identity theft, by following these tips, and staying informed, you will be better educated on how to protect your personal, confidential information.